-- 36. Federal law required the Secretary of Commerce to advise Congress by no later than March 31, 2018, of the Secretary's determination of the questions to be included on the 2020 Census.
+- 37. Federal law required the Secretary of Commerce to advise Congress by no later than March 31, 2018, of the Secretary's determination of the questions to be included on the 2020 Census.
 13 U.S.C. § 141(f)(2).
 Consistent with this obligation, Defendants transmitted a report to Congress on March 29, 2018, advising Congress of the questions to be included on the 2020 Census.
-This report included the Secretary's determination that the decennial census will include, for the first time since 1950, a demand for information regarding the citizenship status of every person in the country. - 37.
+This report included the Secretary's determination that the decennial census will include, for the first time since 1950, a demand for information regarding the citizenship status of every person in the country. - 38.
 In the March 26, 2018, memo announcing Defendants' decision to demand citizenship status for every resident in the country, Secretary Ross stated that "the Department [of Commerce]'s review found that limited empirical evidence exists about whether adding a citizenship question would decrease response rates materially."
-However, almost forty years of Census Bureau statements and data reflect the opposite to be true. - A. Defendants have acknowledged for decades that a citizenship demand would deter census participation and undermine the decennial population count. - 38.
-Since at least 1980, the Census Bureau has expressed the public position that inquiries regarding citizenship are particularly sensitive in immigrant communities, and that demanding citizenship or immigration status on the decennial census would drive down response rates and seriously impair the accuracy of the decennial population count. - 39.
-In 1980, in response to a lawsuit seeking to compel the Census Bureau to demand all Americans disclose their immigration status, the Bureau argued in litigation that "any effort to ascertain citizenship will inevitably jeopardize the overall accuracy of the population count."
+However, almost forty years of Census Bureau statements and data reflect the opposite to be true. - A. Defendants have acknowledged for decades that a citizenship demand would deter census participation and undermine the decennial population count. - 39.
+Since at least 1980, the Census Bureau has expressed the public position that inquiries regarding citizenship are particularly sensitive in immigrant communities, and that demanding citizenship or immigration status on the decennial census would drive down response rates and seriously impair the accuracy of the decennial population count.

+- 40. In 1980, in response to a lawsuit seeking to compel the Census Bureau to demand all Americans disclose their immigration status, the Bureau argued in litigation that "any effort to ascertain citizenship will inevitably jeopardize the overall accuracy of the population count."
 Fed'n for Am.
 Immigration Reform, 486 F. Supp. at 568.
 The Bureau explained that "[o]btaining the cooperation of a suspicious and fearful population would be impossible if the group being counted perceived any possibility of the information being used against them.
 Questions as to citizenship are particularly sensitive in minority communities and would inevitably trigger hostility, resentment and refusal to cooperate."
-Id.

-- 40. The Census Bureau repeated these concerns in 1988 and 1989, in congressional testimony opposing proposed legislation that would have directed the Census Bureau to exclude from its count any immigrant who was not a lawful permanent resident. - 41.
+Id. - 41.
+The Census Bureau repeated these concerns in 1988 and 1989, in congressional testimony opposing proposed legislation that would have directed the Census Bureau to exclude from its count any immigrant who was not a lawful permanent resident. - 42.
 The Bureau testified that inquiring into immigration status "could seriously jeopardize the accuracy of the census," because "[p]eople who are undocumented immigrants may either avoid the census altogether or deliberately misreport themselves as legal residents," and legal residents "may misunderstand or mistrust the census and fail or refuse to respond."
-The Bureau concluded that a citizenship demand would suffer from "the same problems." - 42.
+The Bureau concluded that a citizenship demand would suffer from "the same problems." - 43.
 The Census Bureau also declined to include a person-by-person demand regarding citizenship status on the 2000 Census.
-The former Director of the Census Bureau who oversaw the 2000 Census later testified that a citizenship demand "will lead to a less complete and less accurate census," explaining that the "question will be treated with suspicion" and "[a] significant number of noncitizens will not respond," because "it is foolish to expect that census-
+The former Director of the Census Bureau who oversaw the 2000 Census later testified that a citizenship demand "will lead to a less complete and less

-8 See Census Equity Act: Hearings Before the Subcomm. on Census & Population of the H. Comm. on Post Office & Civ.
+&lt;sup>8 See Census Equity Act: Hearings Before the Subcomm. on Census & Population of the H. Comm. on Post Office & Civ.
 Serv., 101st Cong.
 43-45 (1989) (statement of C. Louis Kincannon, Deputy Director, Census Bureau); Exclude Undocumented Residents from Census Counts Used for Apportionment: Hearing Before the Subcomm. on Census & Population of the H. Comm. on Post Office & Civil Serv., 100th Cong.
 50-51 (1988) (testimony of John Keane, Director, Census Bureau).